mgounas/Simple-Syntax-Challenges-with-NLTK-and-SpaCy/README.md

       (2) 'You're my only hope.'

-As speakers, we can easily identify where the natural sentence break, but a computer needs to be taught the nuances that we take for granted.
+As speakers, we can easily identify where the natural sentence break is, but a computer needs to be taught the nuances that we take for granted.

 If we were to describe the intuition we have in identifying the end of one sentence and the start of the next, we might say that in written text: